configcat/node-sdk/README.md

   [Console App](https://github.com/configcat/node-sdk/tree/master/samples/console/index.js)

 ## Caching Policies
-The ConfigCat SDK supports three different caching policies to acquire the configuration values from ConfigCat.
-When the client downloads the latest configuration value, puts it into the internal cache and then serves all requests from the cache.
-With the following caching policies you can customize the caching to suit your needs.

-Read more in the [ConfigCat Docs](https://docs.configcat.com/docs/sdk-reference/node/).
+The ConfigCat SDK supports 3 different caching policies to acquire the setting values from ConfigCat.
+After latest setting values are downloaded, they are stored in internal cache and then all requests are served from there.
+Read more about Caching Policies and how to use them at [ConfigCat Docs](https://docs.configcat.com/docs/sdk-reference/node/).

 ---